Deep learning: Medical image analysis

 Deep learning has been shown to produce competitive results in medical applications such as cancer cell classification, lesion detection, organ segmentation and image enhancement.
 Modern deep learning tools demonstrate the high accuracy of detecting various diseases and the helpfulness of their use by specialists to improve the diagnosis efficiency.

 Mobile advertising

 Finding the appropriate mobile audience for mobile advertising is always challenging, since many data points must be considered and analyzed before a target segment can be created and used in ad serving by any ad server.
 Deep learning has been used to interpret large, many-dimensioned advertising datasets.
 Many data points are collected during the request/serve/click internet advertising cycle.
 This information can form the basis of machine learning to improve ad selection.

 Image restoration

 Deep learning has been successfully applied to inverse problems such as denoising, super-resolution, inpainting, and film colorization.
 These applications include learning methods such as "Shrinkage Fields for Effective Image Restoration" which trains on an image dataset, and Deep Image Prior, which trains on the image that needs restoration.

 Financial fraud detection

-Deep learning is being successfully applied to financial fraud detection, tax evasion detection, and anti-money laundering.
+Deep learning is being applied to financial fraud detection, tax evasion detection, and anti-money laundering.